Sensu raises $10M to build a robust monitoring system for all your different operations

 While companies’ operations become increasingly fragmented into a wide variety of different spots — especially if they exist somewhere in a group of different cloud tools — making sure those operations are still healthy has become more and more critical.

 And for companies whose lifeblood is directly keeping that software online longer, it’s even more important.
 Uptime maps directly to revenue, and that’s why Caleb Hailey — who previously worked on this as a consultancy — decided to start Sensu to try to piece together the monitoring operations into a single spot where a company can keep an eye on the health of their operations.
-The company said it has raised $10 million in a new financing round led by by Battery Ventures, with existing investor Foundry Group participating.
+The company said it has raised $10 million in a new financing round led by Battery Ventures, with existing investor Foundry Group participating.
 Battery’s General Partner Dharmesh Thakker is joining the company’s board of directors.

-“Big enterprises are hesitant to work on startups, they’re risk adverse, and it reduces the risk exposure to double down on an open source stack,” Hailey said. ” But this open source technology, it’s used in the largest institutions in the world, and we have found that by delivering cost savings in a competitive market we have already established a rapidly growing developer stream.”
+“Big enterprises are hesitant to work on startups, they’re risk averse, and it reduces the risk exposure to double down on an open source stack,” Hailey said. ” But this open source technology, it’s used in the largest institutions in the world, and we have found that by delivering cost savings in a competitive market we have already established a rapidly growing developer stream.”

 While all those different tools may have their own way of monitoring the health of a system, Sensu tries to get all this into one place to make things a little easier than checking things one-by-one.
 The aim is to be more proactive and try to flag problems before they are even noticed by the people using Sensu, plugging directly into services like Slack or sending emails to flag potential issues before they end up becoming larger problems.
 Like others like Cloudera, Sensu builds its business around helping companies deploy this otherwise open source technology efficiently.